bioeconometrician/bioeconometrician.github.io/about.md

 permalink: /about/
 ---

-I am a believer in the unity of scientific pursuits and domain-general learning over partitioned endeavours.
-My intellectual interests are diverse and range from poetry to machine learning.
-I keep a more serious intellectual account [here](http://erikdrysdale.com).
+This blog is an informal complement to its technical [counterpart](http://erikdrysdale.com) and is mainly composed of book reviews.
+My intellectual interests are fairly broad but are focused around history, politics, science, statistics, as well as some select fiction and poetry.

 The philosophy of this blog is as follows: